fluidself/fluidself.org/_books/business/so-good-they-cant-ignore-you.md

 **The Law of Financial Viability:** When deciding whether to follow an appealing pursuit that will introduce more control into your work life, seek evidence of whether people are willing to pay for it.
 If you find this evidence, continue.
 If not, move on.

-**RULE #4: Think Small, Act Big (Or, the Importance of Mission)**
+### RULE #4: Think Small, Act Big (Or, the Importance of Mission)

-A good career mission is similar to a scientific breakthrough--it's an innovation waiting to be discovered in the adjacent possible of your field.
-If you want to identify a mission for your working life, therefore, you must first get to the cutting edge--the only place where these missions become visible.
+A good career mission is similar to a scientific breakthrough—it's an innovation waiting to be discovered in the adjacent possible of your field.
+If you want to identify a mission for your working life, therefore, you must first get to the cutting edge—the only place where these missions become visible.
 Advancing to the cutting edge in a field is an act of "small" thinking, requiring you to focus on a narrow collection of subjects for a potentially long time.
 Once you get to the cutting edge, however, and discover a mission in the adjacent possible, you must go after it with zeal: a "big" action.

 **Missions Require Little Bets:** The important thing about little bets is that they're bite-sized.
 You try one.
 It takes a few months at most.
 It either succeeds or fails, but either way you get important feedback to guide your next steps.
 This approach stands in contrast to the idea of choosing a bold plan and making one big bet on its success.
 To maximize your chances of success, you should deploy small, concrete experiments that return concrete feedback.

 **Missions Require Marketing:** For a mission-driven project to succeed, it should be remarkable in two different ways.
 First, it must compel people who encounter it to remark about it to others.
 Second, it must be launched in a venue that supports such remarking.

-**APPLYING THE RULES**
+### APPLYING THE RULES

 Working right trumps finding the right work.

 Skill development through deliberate practice is hard.
 To combat the resistance, I deployed two types of structure.
 The first type was time structure: "I am going to work on this for one hour," I would tell myself.
 It took, on average, ten minutes for the waves of resistance to die down.
 Those ten minutes were always difficult, but knowing that my efforts had a time limit helped ensure that the difficulty was manageable.
-The second type of structure I deployed was information structure--a way of capturing the results of my hard focus in a useful form.
+The second type of structure I deployed was information structure—a way of capturing the results of my hard focus in a useful form.

 The insights of Rule #2 fundamentally changed the way I approach my work.
 If I had to describe my previous way of thinking, I would probably use the phrase "productivity-centric."
 Getting things done was my priority.
 When you adopt a productivity mindset, however, deliberate practice-inducing tasks are often sidestepped, as the ambiguous path toward their completion, when combined with the discomfort of the mental strain they require, makes them an unpopular choice in scheduling decisions.
 This made me much more "craft-centric."
 Getting better and better at what I did became what mattered most, and getting better required the strain of deliberate practice.
 This is a different way of thinking about work, but once you embrace it, the changes to your career trajectory can be profound.